top of page

 theknottingway

 Smocking is a technique where yarn is wrapped around a specified number of stitches to gather them together.
 By doing this it creates a more textured fabric.
 The central feature of this week's pattern is a large, thick vine created by smocking and many twisted stitches.
-The smocking and twisted stitches stand out on a background of reverse stockinette and are framed on either side by boble chains.
-I really enjoy working the bobles with a crochette hook to give them smooth clean lines.
+The smocking and twisted stitches stand out on a reverse stockinette background and are framed on either side by bobble chains.
+I enjoyed working the bobbles with a crochet hook to give them smooth clean lines.

 Reading this week's chart was slightly more challenging.
-There are two row repeats that need to be monitored seperately in the chart.
+There are two-row repeats in the chart that need to be monitored separately.
 I found it helpful to outline each pattern repeat with a pencil.
-This gives me a visual barier of where to stop and begin.
-I also use a large stitcky note to mark the current row that I'm working, helping me to focus my eyes.
+This gives me a visual barrier of where to stop and begin.
+I also use a large sticky note to mark the current row I'm working on, helping me to focus my eyes.

 Recent Posts